 I am just a helper in the teaching process; I structure the experience, but the students teach each other, and the rivers, mountains, weather, trees, books, journals, essays, discussions, and rocks teach, too.”

 Having come home to New England with her family in 2000, the landscapes she teaches in are different now.
-They are the Sugarbush and the Cedar Swamp, the icy rivers running between snowy banks, the slopes of the White Mountains, the forested lakes of the Adirondacks, the Lowell Mountain ridgeline, the classrooms of Sterling College, and the whitewashed fences of the Common.
-But the lessons are the same, whether studying gender, or outdoor education theory, or risk management on the challenge course, or facilitation skills, or conflict management, or group dynamics, or firebuilding in the rain.
+They are the Sugarbush and the Cedar Swamp, the icy rivers running between snowy banks, the slopes of the Green Mountains, the classrooms of Sterling College, and the whitewashed fences of the Common.
+Annually, she makes the Rio Grande in Big Bend Texas her classroom, as part of the Sterling College Southwest Field Semester.
+The lessons are the same and yet different.
+In recent years it has become increasingly clear to Morse that race and racism lie at the root of the problems we face, both locally in our own small communities, and on a regional, national, or global level.
+Whether we are studying gender, outdoor education theory, social justice, risk management on the challenge course, facilitation skills, conflict management, or group dynamics, racism needs to be part of the conversation.

 “Our survival,” Morse says, “will depend on our ability to attend to detail, comprehend the big picture, take responsibility for our choices and understand their impact, relate well with others, care deeply for ourselves, others, and the planet, solve problems, and laugh together.”